automaticanalysis/automaticanalysis/README.md

 Use of this software is subject to the terms of the license, found in the license.txt file distributed with this software.

+# Update #

+Please, be aware that this README is not updated anymore; therefore, some information might be outdated and the links might be broken.

+The new website at http://automaticanalysis.github.io is now live and should be the primary point of reference.

+Please, consult with this README only when you do not find the desired information at http://automaticanalysis.github.io.

 # About

 aa is a pipeline system for neuroimaging written primarily in Matlab.
 It